josinovmota/0-java/README.md

 mvn test
 ```

-If there's any doubt about Apache Maven lifecycle, you can use the [explanation](../exercises/maven-lifecycle.md) about its phases.
+If there's any doubt about Apache Maven Lifecycle, you can use the [explanation](../exercises/maven-lifecycle.md) about its phases.

 ## Executing the project